matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 ## Preliminaries

-In this tutorial it is assumed that you are already familiar with deploying smart contracts on zkSync.
+It is assumed that you are already familiar with deploying smart contracts on zkSync.
 If not, please refer to the first section of the [Hello World](./hello-world.md) tutorial and have read the [introduction](../zksync-v2/system-contracts.md) to the system contracts.

 It is also assumed that you already have some experience working with Ethereum.

 ## Installing dependencies

-We will use zkSync hardhat plugin for developing this contract.
+We will use the zkSync hardhat plugin for developing this contract.
 Firstly, we should install all the dependencies for it:

 ```
 mkdir cross-chain-tutorial